NUKnightLab/studio-documenters/README.md

 # Documenters.org
-Explorations and for the Documenters.org project
+Explorations for the Documenters.org project